mythz/jquip/README.md

 ### Query Engine options (not required for modern browsers)

-  - jquip.q-min.js (.6k) - An extremely fast but limited query engine (see blow)
+  - jquip.q-min.js (.6k) - An extremely fast but limited query engine (see below)
   - jquip.q-qwery.js (2.6k) - A New fast replacement for Sizzle.js
   - jquip.q-sizzle.js (5.29k) - Sizzle.js